 The physical disk

 Only 100 copies of the atypical album cover were printed.
-The album design and illustrations were brilliantly realized byMonster Agency in Orléans, which perfectly matches Ollivier Roy's musical universe.
+The album design and illustrations were brilliantly realized byMonster Agency in Orléans, which perfectly matched Ollivier Roy's musical universe.
 This album "sleeve" is made of thick, black cardboard paper, laser-cut in the shape of gears, giving it an industrial appearance.
-The whole thing stands upright, and the record itself is housed in a special compartment at the back, along with a leaflet featuring one illustration per track.
+The whole thing stands upright, and the disc itself is housed in a special compartment at the back, along with a leaflet featuring one illustration per track.

 A beautiful object that even me, who disavows physical discs a little, is happy to own and to have left my name on it.